 - Improper care post-delivery (in the maternity ward or NICU)

 Separately, in some cases, a baby may suffer prematurity-related issues, infection at birth, brain injuries due to a reduction or deprivation of oxygen, and physical deformities and disabilities due to medical negligence.
 Sometimes these injuries are predictable and, therefore, avoidable if the medical provider had acted within the standard of care during a mother’s pregnancy.
-In those cases, it is especially difficult to cope with the life-long needs that a baby’s injury will cause the child and family.
+In those cases, coping with the life-long needs that a baby’s injury will cause the child and family is especially difficult.
 Those needs may include costs for around-the-clock care, the emotional harm to the child and family, the inability to work so that a child has appropriate support, and medical expenses for treatment, procedures, and equipment.

 Injuries to babies mirror those that can affect children and adults.
 But, because babies are not as fully developed as adults, the same injuries that an adult may be able to withstand without permanent injury can be catastrophic to the baby.
 These injuries not only cause devastating problems at the time of birth, but unfortunately they can also cause life-long issues that affect both the child and their family.
 This can lead to enormous past and future medical bills, costs, and stresses that may have been avoidable.

-Although there are many types of injuries that babies can unfortunately suffer, two severe injuries that can result from negligence during pregnancy or childbirth include permanent brain injury due to oxygen reduction or deprivation, leading in some cases to cerebral palsy, or injuries to the baby’s arms or shoulders.
+Although there are many types of injuries that babies can unfortunately suffer, two severe injuries resulting from negligence during pregnancy or childbirth include permanent brain injury due to oxygen reduction or deprivation, leading in some cases to cerebral palsy, or injuries to the baby’s arms or shoulders.

 The effects of oxygen deprivation can span the spectrum from minor, resulting in little to no injuries, to severe, resulting in catastrophic injuries or even death.
 Depending on the case, the oxygen deprivation can occur early in the labor and delivery process or towards the end.
 In either case, this deprivation can lead to significant brain injuries that cause permanent damage like delayed development, learning disorders, and cerebral palsy.
-If the oxygen deprivation persists for too long, the child could die as a result.
+If the oxygen deprivation persists for too long, the child could die.
 This can even occur after the baby is delivered.
-Caring for a baby who suffered oxygen deprivation places enormous stresses on parents and the child, and sometimes, all of these emotional and financial costs could have been avoided had a medical provider acted appropriately.
+Caring for a baby who suffered oxygen deprivation places enormous stresses on parents and the child.
+Sometimes all of these emotional and financial costs could have been avoided had a medical provider acted appropriately.

 Arm and Shoulder Injuries (Brachial Plexus or Erb’s Palsy injuries)